Quansight/Quansight-website/apps/consulting/posts/up-and-running-with-prefect.md

 [Prefect Cloud][prefect site: cloud] as their flagship product.
 By itself, the [Prefect library][prefect repo] is open source and totally free to use.
 Today we'll explore some of Prefect's data structures by building a simple pipeline from the ground up.
-Along the way, we'll show how to
+Along the way, we'll show how to:

 - Define the _tasks_ (read: functions) that will make up the pipeline
 - Chain tasks together into a _flow_ as a way of defining their interdependencies